Can you help out at the Vision 21 Re-Generation Café?

 Why not pop in and have a look!

 Anyone interested in getting involved can contact Dave Entwistle from Vision 21 on 01242 228823 or email email@example.com

 Venue: St Andrew's Church Centre, Montpellier Street, Cheltenham, GL50 1SP

-Date: May 7th and then every first Saturday of the month
+Date: First Saturday of the month

 Time: 10am - 1pm (Last entry half an hour before closing time to allow for repairs)

 More info: Dave Entwistle Vision 21 01242 228823 or email firstname.lastname@example.org

 We throw away vast quantities of things in our county every year.
 Many items have almost nothing wrong with them, but unfortunately lots of people have forgotten or don't know how to repair things themselves.

 We are looking to help local organisations set up a network of 'Repair Cafés' within the county, and we are keen to hear from anyone who would like to get involved in helping others to learn how to mend things.

 The Repair Café idea started in Holland and there are Repair Café's across Europe offering regular opportunities for people to bring broken items along for free for volunteer 'menders' to repair.
 Items such as clothes, small electricals, furniture, bric-a-brac, bikes and electronics are usually brought along.
 The volunteer menders might have a personal interest in sewing, for example, or already volunteer with a furniture repair organisation, or they might run a small business, such as a local computer repairer.